Masalitina House: Description

 The mansion occupies the end of the block at the intersection of Bolshaya Sadovaya Street and Kirovsky Prospekt.
-The building is a two-storey brick structure with a pitched roof.
-The structure has a rectangular configuration in plan and uses a corridor planning system.
+The building is a two-storey brick structure.

 The Masalitina House is built in the eclectic style, its architecture and design combine elements of baroque and classicism.
 The compositional core of the mansion is a belvedere on the corner, with a cupola and a spire.
 Originally the dome had a more elaborate design: it was covered with "scales", and there were four dormer windows on the sides.
 The cupola culminated in an octahedral level, decorated with bas-reliefs in the form of vases.
 A spire topped with a ball stoof on top of this level.

 The facades of the building are decorated in a brick finish.
 The first floor is rusticated.
 The main entrances are highlighted with risalits, completed by attics of a complex configuration.
 Window are decorated with profiled platbands, sandrids and window niches.
 Among the decorative elements of the building are interfloor traction, decorative brackets, friezes, profiled cornices, and pilasters.